Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

-  *- ETCS DMI Updates, including 280 km/h max tacho setting by gpz (PR #900) *- Added mouse wheel support for controls which can be moved by pressing the left mouse button, by sweiland (PR #919) *- Add curve squeal to route, by steamer_CTN (PR #923) *- Avoid pulsing graphics part 2, by James Ross, see https://www.elvastower.com/forums/index.php?/topic/37592-lags-by-mg-with-route-24-gb/ (PR #952)
-  *- Fix Lights Crash on Corrupt Shapes (PR #953 by steelfill) *- Downloading route content (Github, zip) second part branch (only partial), by sweiland (PR #980) *- Multiple lightglow types, see https://www.elvastower.com/forums/index.php?/topic/38247-actual-lightglowpng-generates-too-small-lights-in-existing-trainsets/  (PR #981)
+  *- ETCS DMI Updates, including 280 km/h max tacho setting by gpz (PR #900) *- Added mouse wheel support for controls which can be moved by pressing the left mouse button, by sweiland (PR #919) *- Add curve squeal to route, by steamer_CTN (PR #923) *- Fix Lights Crash on Corrupt Shapes (PR #953 by steelfill) *- Multiple lightglow types, see https://www.elvastower.com/forums/index.php?/topic/38247-actual-lightglowpng-generates-too-small-lights-in-existing-trainsets/  (PR #981)
-  *- Player train switching for timetable mode (PR #984) *- NEW: Web based Switch Panel enhancement: Alerter, by sweiland (PR #982) *- NEW: Fix: The TrainCarOperations window does not resize correctly, by mbm_OR (PR #986)
+  *- Player train switching for timetable mode (PR #984) (available in official testing release on November 15th) *- NEW: Fix some bugs about camera management with F9 window, by mbm_OR (PR #991) *- NEW: Replace dynamic brakes by engine brakes at low speeds, by cesar (PR #996)
-- NEW: Bug fix for https://www.elvastower.com/forums/index.php?/topic/38305-ai-does-not-open-the-doors-if-it-is-on-a-platform-at-the-start-of-a-new-service/
+- NEW: Bug fix for https://www.elvastower.com/forums/index.php?/topic/32640-or-newyear-mg/page__view__findpost__p__312069
+- NEW: Fix for ORNYMG only bug (presence of EOT devices crashes program) https://www.elvastower.com/forums/index.php?/topic/32640-or-newyear-mg/page__view__findpost__p__312069
-- NEW: Conditional sound, see https://www.elvastower.com/forums/index.php?/topic/37217-suggestion-sound-modifiers/page__view__findpost__p__311686
+- NEW: Bug fix for chuffing in multiplayer, see https://www.elvastower.com/forums/index.php?/topic/38353-other-engines-missing-sound-in-or-multiplayer/
-- NEW: ORNYMG download site now using https protocol
-- NEW: In the main window info about newer ORNYMG version may be found (derived from cjakeman's official OR code)

 Info about content of the various PR to the Unstable release can be found here